wuyang1002431655/tango_with_django_19/manuscript/chapter15-rango-exercises.md

 ##Create and View Profiles
 If you have swapped over to the `django-registration-redux` package, then you'll have to collect the `UserProfile` data.
-To do this, instead of re-directing the user to the Rango index page, you will need re-direct them to a new form, to collect the user's profile picture and URL details.
-To add the UserProfile registration functionality:
+To do this, instead of re-directing the user to the Rango index page, you will need redirect them to a new form, to collect the user's profile picture and URL details.
+To add the UserProfile registration functionality, you need to:

-- Create a `profile_registration.html` which will display the `UserProfileForm`.
+- create a `profile_registration.html` which will display the `UserProfileForm`;
+- create a `UserProfileForm` `ModelForm` class to handle the new form;
-- Create a `register_profile()` view to capture the profile details
+- create a `register_profile()` view to capture the profile details;
-- Map the view to a url, i.e. `rango/add_profile/`.
+- map the view to a URL, i.e. `rango/register_profile/`; and
-- In the `MyRegistrationView` update the `get_success_url()` to point to `rango/add_profile/`
+- in the `MyRegistrationView`, update the `get_success_url()` to point to `rango/add_profile/`.

 Another useful feature to let users inspect and edit their own profile.
 Undertake the following steps to add this functionality.

 - First, create a template called `profile.html`.
 In this template, add in the fields associated with the user profile and the user (i.e. username, email, website and picture).
 - Create a view called `profile()`.
 This view will obtain the data required to render the user profile template.